ZmnSCPxj-jr/swap-in-potentiam/doc/swap-in-potentiam.md

 the channel ID of any current open channel, or any current `temporary_channel_id` of any channel currently being opened.

-`promise` is the arbitrary string returned from a previous `c=.sip.get_sip_info` call, which identifies the set of parameters that the client and LSP will use for this 0-conf Lightning operation.
+`sip_info` is a required object, an object result returned from a previous `c=.sip.get_sip_info` call.
+This identifies the set of parameters that the client and LSP will use for this 0-conf Lightning operation.

-The LSP MUST check that the indicated `promise` string was returned by the LSP in a previous `c=.sip.get_sip_info`, and that its `valid_until` is still in the future.
+The client MUST include all fields from the result of `c=.sip.get_sip_info`, including fields it does not recognize.

+The LSP SHOULD validate that the given `sip_info` is valid, as attested by the `promise`.

 On failure, `c=.sip.intend_to_fund_channel` may have the following errors (error code numbers in parentheses):